nnm2602/MEMORIA---long-term-memory-LLM/README.md

 ```

-Since this program uses the chatgpt python wrapper, you have to do log into your openai account to start.
-Click [here](https://link-url-here.org) for more information
-on how to set it up.
+Since this program uses the chatgpt python wrapper, you have to log into your openai account to start.
+Click [here](https://link-url-here.org) for more information on how to set it up.

 First, open up your terminal and type in the following